 West of England line improvements

-- Repairing rail defects and replacing ballast (the stones that support the track) through Sherborne
+• Repaired rail defects and replaced ballast (the stones that support the track) through Sherborne

-- General maintenance between Gillingham and Yeovil Junction, including inspecting railway equipment, repairing line side fences, and cutting back any overgrown or diseased trees and hedges that border the railway
+• Carried out general maintenance between Gillingham and Yeovil Junction this included, inspecting railway equipment, repairing line side fences, and cutting back overgrown and diseased trees and hedges that bordered the railway

 Why is the work needed?

-Stabilising earthworks surrounding Gillingham Tunnel will reduce the risk of further landslips in the area that affect trains and passengers.
+Stabilising earthworks and improving drainage surrounding Gillingham Tunnel will reduce the risk of flooding and further landslips in the area that affect trains and passengers.

 Benefits